t-r-a-g-e-d-y/reddit-giveaway-bot/README.md

 This Python program requires the [PRAW api library](https://github.com/praw-dev/praw) to be installed before running.

+With the Reddit account that the bot will use go to Preferences -> Apps and create an app.
+Pick any name, choose `script`, and set the redirect url to `http://localhost`.
+Description and about url can be blank.

+Rename `praw.ini.example` to `praw.ini`.
+In `praw.ini` add your client id and client secret from the app you just created.
+Client id is the id underneath the name of the app.
+Client secret is labeled.

 A keyfile must be created before the bot can be run.
 This file consists of a list of prizes (whether it be a product key, password, or something else), one per line.